cmvandrevala/more-than-equations/content/Computer Science/Labs/Why Isn't the Word Palindrome One.md

 * racecar
 * radar

-This problem is available courtesy of {% cite jamesWhyIsnWord2018 %}.
+This problem is available courtesy of Professor Jason James [@jamesWhyIsnWord2018].

 ## 🎯 Problem Statement

-Write a function called `is_palindrome(...)` that determines if a string input is a palindrome.
+Write a function called `is_palindrome(...)` that determines if a string is a palindrome.

 ## ✅ Acceptance Criteria

-* Create a function named `is_palindrome` that takes one string argument.
-It should return a boolean describing whether the string is a palindrome or not.
+* Write a function named `is_palindrome` that takes one string argument.
+It should return a boolean value describing whether the string is a palindrome or not.
 * Ignore the capitalization of letters when determining whether a string is a palindrome.
-* Test the `is_palindrome` function using `assert` statements in the `main()` program.
-Consider which edge cases you need to test.
+* Carefully consider which edge cases you need to test to ensure that your function is working correctly.

 ## 📋 Dev Notes